realm/realm-java/examples/README.txt

 ==================

 TightDB for Java comes packaged into several files:
-- a native, binary library (.dll, .so, etc.), that needs to be copied into the "lib" folder,
+- a native, binary library (.dll, .so, etc.),
 - tightdb.jar - the TightDB run-time that uses the native library,
 - tightdb-devkit.jar - TightDB's APT-based tool for annotation-driven code generation at compile-time (NOT needed at run-time).